20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 In formalizing Hedger Ledger, we had to make explicit some assumptions that were kept implicit in the paper.

+- PAYOFFS ARE DEFINED WRT FLOWS, AND NOT BY FIRST DEFINING AN OUTCOME SPACE AND THEN DEFINING PAYOFFS ON OUTCOMES
 ### Refined payoffs

 First of all, the payoffs had to be refined: Whereas for some actions such as $Confirm$ or $Exhaust$ it is very clear how much **Seller** gains, in cases such as $No-op$ the utility is not specified: If one supposes that in this case the payoff is simply 0 (no gas gets spent whatsoever), then **Buyer** would default to $Wait$ and $No-op$ all the time.
 We had to assume, then, that the transaction that **Buyer** wants to issue has some *intrinsic utility*.
 Indeed, in our model transaction is defined as a record of type: